-But for its quick growth, it also suffered a number of near-fatal blows that first year.
-When the Smoky Hill River raged out of its banks it left the town standing in nearly four feet of water.
+But for its quick growth, it also suffered a number of near-fatal blows the first year.
+When the Smoky Hill River raged out of its banks, it left the town standing in nearly four feet of water.
 At about the same time, a cholera epidemic broke out at Fort Harker, soon spreading to Ellsworth.
 Many of the city’s earlier settlers fled in fear.
-Those that stayed soon moved the townsite to higher ground to the west and the town began to prosper again.
+Those that stayed soon moved the townsite to higher ground to the west, and the town began to prosper again.

 Ellsworth businessmen, anticipating the shift in the cattle trade from Abilene, moved the Drovers Cottage, once owned by Joseph McCoy, to Ellsworth in 1872.
 It could accommodate 175 guests and stable 50 carriages and 100 horses.
 Numerous other businesses also sprang up, profiting immensely from the cowboys.